-As an example of the price difference between vivid yellow natural diamonds and lab-created alternatives, this 1.80-carat, fancy vivid VS1 lab-created diamond is $6,900 at James Allen.
-While a comparable natural diamond, this 1.74-carat, fancy vivid S1 natural diamond is $25,010.
+As an example of the price difference between vivid yellow natural diamonds and lab-created alternatives, this 1.04 carat, fancy vivid VS1 lab-created cushion diamond is $2,590 at James Allen.
+While a comparable natural diamond, this 1.01 carat, fancy vivid VS1 natural cushion diamond from James Allen is $9,390.

 Fancy yellow lab diamonds are graded on the same 4 Cs as other diamonds – Cut, Color, Clarity and Carat.

 The only difference for fancy yellow diamonds is the color grade.
 While regular diamonds are given a grade from D to Z, depending on how much of a tint it has, yellow diamonds are essentially just diamonds that are past Z in the scale.
 Thus the color scale for fancy yellow diamonds gives a grade on the intensity of its color.